Introductory interest rates explained

 When introductory rates expire, the standard interest rates will apply to any balances you haven’t repaid, increasing your borrowing costs.
 Your rates and any expiry dates are usually reflected on your PDF or paper credit card statement in the breakdown of balance section on the transaction pages.

-Things to think about when choosing a card
+Things to think about when choosing a credit card

 • Why do you need a card?

-The lowest and longest lasting introductory interest rates are usually offered on one transaction type, e.g. for card purchases, so think about the main reason you need a credit card.
+Some of our credit cards will come with a promotional rate for a fixed period of time, and will often include a 0% rate, or a lower than your standard interest rate.
+The lowest and longest-lasting introductory interest rates are usually offered on one transaction type, for example card purchases.
+So again, think about the main reason you need a credit card.

 • What’s the long-term plan?

 Will you be able to repay your balance within an introductory offer period?
-If not, a low rate credit card might be more cost-effective over a longer period of time.
+If not, a lower rate credit card, without an introductory rate, might be more cost-effective over a longer period of time.
+Introductory rates usually have higher rates of interest applied once the promotional period runs out.

 • Are there any other costs?